-Attribute key Attribute type Status Description

-P1849/D01, October 2015 Draft Standard for XES - eXtensible Event Stream - for achieving interoperability in event logs and event streams name xs:NCName Required The name of the classifier. scope xs:NCName Optional Either event or trace, to denote whether this classifier can be used to classify events or traces.
+Attribute key Attribute type Status Description name xs:NCName Required The name of the classifier. scope xs:NCName Optional Shall be either event or trace, to denote whether this classifier shall be used to classify events or traces.
 The default is event. keys xs:token Required The white-space-separated list of attribute keys that constitute this classifier.
+These attributes shall be declared global at the proper (either event or trace) level.